-Bryan McClendon enters his first season as wide receivers coach with the Tampa Bay Buccaneers in 2024.
+Bryan McClendon begins his second season as wide receivers coach with the Tampa Bay Buccaneers in 2025.

 During his most recent time with the Bulldogs, McClendon oversaw an offense that ranked second among Power Five schools in yards per game (498.9), third in points per game (40.6), fourth in yards per carry (5.4), sixth in passer rating (165.0), seventh in passing yards per game (300.4), and 10th in rushing yards per game (198.5).